wemrysi/quasar/CHANGELOG/revision.md

-- enable the Product and Serializable warts
+- enable the ToString wart